 A GCSE in Computer Science opens the doors to a whole range of future opportunities.
 The skills you develop will support you in your future studies and employment.
+Offers a wide array of well-playing career options and equips students with skills that open doors to numerous regarding job prospects such as game developer, administrator, IT project manager, software development and so much more.
 If you enjoy the GCSE course, you might want to move on to the A level course in Computer Science.
 According to a recent study Computing jobs are the #1 source of new wages in the US and the EU.